calvinhendriks/MKW-LAN-Brainslug/README.md

 So, now 2 of the 3 problems indicated above are solved.

 ### Solution Part 2
+Now we only need to solve the custom distribution issue.
+Custom Distributions often come in 2 flavours:
+- A ISO Builder script
+- A riivolution folder.
+These roughly do the same thing; The ISO Builder extracts the files from a supplied vanilla MKWII iso and replaces some files.
+Often, it also patches the main.dol with some cheatcodes and patches it to load LE-CODE.
+Riivolution also does these file replacements, but on the wii itself (you need the original disc).
+For riivolution mods, the main.dol that replaces the original is already patched to contain the cheats and load LE-CODE.

-For the custom distribution part, Yuri already points is in the right direction.
-You see, The problem with Emvolution is that it does not support patched main.dol files.
-Custom distributions often patch main.dol to load le-code.bin.
+For the custom distribution part, Yuri already points is in the right direction; Emvolution, also by InvoxiPlayGames.
+Emvolution is basically a riivolution BrainSlug module.
+The problem with Emvolution is that it does not support patched main.dol files.
+However, most custom distributions rely on LE-CODE (for the scrollable cups selection screen for example). \

 This is where the KamekLoader comes in.
-KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load le-code.bin
+KamekLoader (Loader.bin) loads E/J/P/K.bin, taken from variety pack, which makes the game load lecode-XXX.bin (XXX = USA/JAP/PAL/KOR).
 In variety pack, E/J/P/K.bin also adds other functionality to the game.
-Custom Distributions also often patch main.dol files to include cheat codes into their games.
-These cheats can be loaded by using the gct.mod Brainslug module.

-## Instructions:
+## Instructions (Wiimms Mario Kart Fun):
 - Create a riivolution version of Wiimms Mario Kart Fun 2022-11 and place the files from riiv-sd-card\MKW-Fun-2022-11 inside root_SD/wiimms_mkw_fun
 - Create your .gct file (you can use this https://mariokartwii.com/gct/) and rename it to GAMEID.gct (e.g. RMCP01.gct for PAL) and place it in root_SD/codes
 - place the files in /root_SD on the root of your SD card
-- Load a vanilla mario kart wii through USB-loader GX
+- Load a vanilla mario kart wii through USB Loader GX
 - Select options and set alternate dol to "load from USB/SD"

+## Instruction (other distros)
+- Take a look at the ISO builder script or riivolution .xml file.
+- Mimic the replacements done using Emvolution.
+Edit replacements.h and compile.
+Replace the emvolution.mod inside root_SD/bslug/modules/
+- If you see some cheats being patched into main.dol in the ISO builder, take the .gct file and place it in root_SD/codes/RMCX01.gct

 ## Details
-- The KameKLoader looks for Loader.bin inside sd_Card:/varietypack/boot/loader.bin.
+- The KameKLoader looks for Loader.bin inside sd:/varietypack/boot/loader.bin.
 This is hardcoded becaused the loader was originally made for Variety Pack V3.
 - For the same reason, Loader.bin looks for E/J/P/K.bin inside varietypack/ on the iso.
 Therefore, the replacements that Emvolution does should place these binaries there.
+- E/J/P/K.bin looks for lecode-XXX.bin inside the rel/ folder on the iso.
+Make sure emvolution puths the lecode-XXX.bin there!

 ## Module Descriptions
 Inside the bslug folder you will find 8 brainslug modules.
 Here is a short description: